T0biii/gluon-signing-issueops/README.md

   - **Release channel**: Select one of `stable`, `testing`, or `experimental`

 ### 2. Approving a Signature
-- The repository owner reviews the issue and, if appropriate, comments:
+- The repository owner reviews the issue and, if appropriate, addes the label:
-  > Approve signature
+  > Sign
 - The workflow will:
   - Download the manifest from the configured firmware URL
   - Sign the manifest using the private key